r800360/cse15l-lab-reports/lab3.md

 In both examples above, we can observe how applying the `grep` command with the recursive flag `-r` is significantly faster than searching for Strings manually though all of the files.

 2. `-i`: This command-line option applies a search through `grep` in which the case of the String argument is ignored.
-The same command output applying both of the discussed flags is attached below:
+The examples of this are attached below:

 ```
 [rosachdeva@ieng6-201]:docsearch:211$ grep -ir "Darwin" ./technical